 5. Establish a strategic growth roadmap

-A good growth roadmap should answer the following questions.
+Good growth roadmap should answer the following questions:

 - What are our desired outcomes?